On non-uniqueness of mild solutions and stationary singular solutions to the Navier-Stokes equations: Introduction

 \begin{definition}[Singular solutions] We say $u \in \scrD'(\bT^d)$ is a \emph{singular solution to \eqref{e:NS}} if $\hatu(0)=0$; $u$ is weakly divergence free; there exists $s>0$ so that $u \otimes u$ is well-defined as a paraproduct in $\DotH^{-s}$; and for any divergence-free $\varphi \in C^\infty(\bT^d)$, it holds that

 where $\langle\cdot,\cdot\rangle$ denotes the dual pairing between distributions and smooth functions on $\bT^d$. \end{definition}

-Note that any stationary weak solution $u \in L^2(\bT^d)$ to \eqref{e:NS} is indeed a singular solution, and vice versa.
+Note that any stationary weak solution $u \in L^2(\bT^d)$ to \eqref{e:NS} is indeed a singular solution, and every stationary singular solution that belongs to $L^2(\bT^d)$ is a weak solution.
 It is known that the existence of non-trivial stationary weak solutions to \eqref{e:NS} indicates non-uniqueness of weak solutions to \eqref{e:NSEa}.
 For $\alpha=1$, Luo \cite{Luo2019-NS-stationary} proved existence of non-trivial stationary weak solutions to \eqref{e:NS} for $d \ge 4$.

-The notion of singular solutions, introduced by Lemarié-Rieusset \cite{Lemarie-Rieusset2025-sing-sol}, allows us to study stationary solutions with infinite energy.
-The following proposition shows that they correspond to mild solutions to \eqref{e:NSEa}. \begin{prop} Let $u \in \scrD'(\bT^d)$ be a singular solution to \eqref{e:NS}.
-Then $U:[0,\infty) \times \bT^d \to \bR^d$ defined by
+The notion of singular solutions allows us to study stationary solutions with infinite energy.
+To the best of our knowledge, such singular solutions defined by renormalized products were first considered by Christ in the context of evolutionary 1D nonlinear Schr\"odinger equations \cite{Christ2005-NLS-singular} and 2D Navier-Stokes equations \cite{Christ2005-NS-singular}.
+The stationary counterpart was recently considered by Lemarié-Rieusset \cite{Lemarie-Rieusset2025-sing-sol}.
+Our following proposition shows that they correspond to mild solutions to \eqref{e:NSEa}. \begin{prop} Let $u \in \scrD'(\bT^d)$ be a singular solution to \eqref{e:NS}.
+Then

 is a mild solution to \eqref{e:NSEa} with initial data $U(0)=u$. \end{prop}

 The loss of unconditional uniqueness of mild solutions to the (fractional) Navier-Stokes equations, cf. Theorems \ref{thm:nonunique-mild-NSE} and \ref{thm:nonunique-mild-NSEa}, hence follows from existence of non-trivial stationary singular solutions.